elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ### Phoebe Staab

-A graduate from the BSc Chemistry Programme at University College Dublin, Phoebe had little to no real programming experience before attending UCL.
+A graduate of the BSc Chemistry Programme at University College Dublin, Phoebe had little to no real programming experience before attending UCL.
 She had done a couple of online courses in Java and Python and did some novice-level statistics programming in R during her undergraduate degree.
 Outside of technology-related work, Phoebe has completed several lab-based research internships at University of Queensland and University College Dublin.

 **Roles:**